Attractions

 Baskinta - Chakhroub, Lebanon

-Baskinta - Chakhroub, Qanat Bakish - 15.8 km
+Baskinta - Chakhroub, Qanat Bakish

 Pack your backpacks with lunch, water, cap, sunglasses and sunscreen.
 There is no need to describe the beauty of Baskinta.
 Beautiful hike from Baskinta village (Centre Abdallah Ghanem) to Chakhroub (Mikhail Naimi mausoleum) then back to the starting point via another route.
 A trail will moderate level hike about 4 hours walking time.